Designing an AR-first mobile experience for forest data collection.

 Workshop sessions with foresters surfaced key workflow gaps that directly informed measurement and prioritization decisions.

 Diameter measurement is performed repeatedly during plot collection and has a disproportionate impact on overall efficiency.
-The app's existing LiDAR-based approach introduced processing delays and required users to move around each tree, which performed poorly in dense stands and often made digital measurement slower than manual tools.
+The app's existing LiDAR workflow introduced processing delays, required users to move around trees (a difficult task when trees are growing close together), and often performed poorly in dense forest conditions.

 “If it’s slower than a tape measure, it’s not an improvement.”